SURVIVING VIDEO GAME RECORDS & OTHER HORRORS:

 Okay, let’s assume you have good acting ability.
 But what about vocal stress or damage?
 How do you manage or avoid hurting yourself?

 A voice actor learns over time how to get more expression and power from their voice with less work and strain.
 As you become more familiar with our vocal instrument, more relaxed and you learn how to avoid vocal choices that damage your voice or that are unsustainable for any amount of time.

-Good singing instruction or other vocal training can be of help in strengthening your voice.
+Good singing instruction or other vocal training can be of help in strengthening your voice and helping you find optimal placement of your vocal workload.
 Aside from this, you can also protect your voice while delivering the vocal goods by helping to manage a tough voice over session:

 Video game voice acting can be rough!

 Video game VO can be great fun but it is typically the most vocally stressful form of voice acting.
 It often involves repeated screaming, roaring, being killed, taking damage sounds and battle efforts, in non-stop solo sessions that usually last four hours.

 “Throat ripper” is a term often applied to some gaming gigs.
 It’s the kind of work that could damage your voice and leave you unable to audition or work for days or even weeks.

 Some performers might fear that if they express concern for their vocal safety in a session they could “blow the gig” or come off as a “whiney actor.”
 But it turns out that protecting your voice is as important to you as it is to the producers on the other side of the glass.
 It is in fact your responsibility.